shapeblue/hackerbook/1-user.md

 - https://cwiki.apache.org/confluence/display/CLOUDSTACK/SSVM%2C+templates%2C+Secondary+storage+troubleshooting

 **Recommended Exercises**:
-- Repeat fresh installation and deployment with a CentOS environment https://www.youtube.com/watch?v=9gXEmWbgX2o
+- Repeat fresh installation and deployment with an EL (AlmaLinux, Rocky Linux or RHEL) environment https://www.youtube.com/watch?v=9gXEmWbgX2o
 - Learn to read the CloudStack management server logs, `tail -f` the logs and deploy a fresh virtual machine with a new network, read and try to understand all the steps that happen during VM deployment.